Diamond Guide

 Not all grading laboratories apply the same standards.
 Some are known for stricter grading consistency, while others may be more lenient in color or clarity assessment.
 This can significantly affect pricing.

 A grading report provides important data, but it is not a substitute for expert evaluation.
-As a trusted diamond buyer in Austin, I examine how a stone performs in person — not just how it reads on paper.
+An experienced diamond dealer examines how a stone performs in person — not just how it reads on paper.

 Beyond the Numbers